 We never know what to expect at the Universal Horror Nights and that's why we must always pack a flask of Jack Daniels in our Nike Dunks (just put it under your sock so it clears the metal detectors).
 Be particularly mindful of proximity...
 One year, bestie Sean accidentally nudged a local who was standing outside the men's room gnawing on a chicken leg.
 This gentleman proceeded to scream something or other about "respect" until Sean and I had to be rescued by a kindly gay employee of Universal who took us on an unexpected VIP tour.

 This year, however, it turned out that there would be no such reprieve.

 The Good.The Simpsons ride is joyful and the four tiers of stairwells down to the King Kong ride are a fantastic workout.
 There was no line to the "Vampyre: Castle of the Undead" maze because it is not based on a movie so we got a private tour.
 Housed in the year-round "House of Horrors" building, this was by far the best experience of the night.
 Mirrors, smoke, sparsely populated and completely atmospheric, this maze was a winner.
 We also got free parking by flashing Franklin's Universal employee badge from two years ago...that was nice.

 The Ugly.Everyone was shoving and yelling unnecessarily.
-A man on the terror tram threw up in front of me.
+A man on the terror tram threw up on my shoe.
 I saw no Norman Bates.
-There was only one midget dressed up as Chucky.
+There was only one short person dressed up as Chucky.
 I can say for certain, after four years in a row, this was my last visit to Universal's Halloween Horror Nights.
 Adios!